voidm4p/hancitor_analyzer/README.md

-# malware_analysis
+# hancitor_analyzer
-Various snippets created during malware analysis
+Various snippets created during my hancitor malware family analysis

+Note: This has been created some months ago so might not work on recent samples.
+Didn't check that family in a while.